 The 5 day Highlights of Iceland Diving tour lives up to its name.
 In 5 days we will dive the very best dive sites that Iceland has to offer while experiencing landscapes from another world!
-We will experience the extreme visibility and extensive lava ravines of the Thingvellir national park in the South and the towering geothermal chimneys and curious marine life in the northern Fjord of Eyjafjordur.
-Our days will also be filled with on-land sightseeing, both during our travels and from the stops we make along the way.
+We will explore the extreme visibility and extensive lava ravines of the Thingvellir national park in the South, and the towering geothermal chimneys and curious marine life in the northern Fjord of Eyjafjordur.
+Our days will also be filled with sightseeing, both during our travels and from the stops we make along the way.
 We have planned in some of the most impressive and otherworldly sites Iceland has to offer.
 Non-divers are therefore very welcome on this tour.

 Accommodation for 4 nights in guesthouses with shared facilities and hotels with private facilities, breakfast (from day 2) and dinners (from day 1), dive guide for 5 days in up to 6 dives in 4 different dive locations, 1 snorkeling, all transportation while on tour (both land and water), sightseeing tours, scuba cylinders and weights.